Nigel Marven: Ten Deadliest Snakes and other nature programmes (2010–2020)

-Return to prehistoric media and other wildlife documentaries (2020-present)
+Return to prehistoric media and other wildlife documentaries (2020–present)

-In September 2020, Blue Meridian and Crytivo released the official trailer for the video game Prehistoric Kingdom, featuring Nigel Marven as narrator.
-On 30 September, the day after the trailer's release, the creative team behind the game confirmed in a live stream that they had approached Nigel to narrate the trailer after they saw that he followed the game's official page on Twitter.
+In September 2020, Blue Meridian and Crytivo released the official trailer for the video game Prehistoric Kingdom, featuring Marven as narrator.
+On 30 September, the day after the trailer's release, the creative team behind the game confirmed in a live stream that they had approached Marven to narrate the trailer after they saw that he followed the game's official page on Twitter.
 In May 2021, he confirmed on his Twitter account that he was recording voice-over for the game.
-Marven also voiced the Early Access Trailer for the game, which was released on the 21st of April, 2022.
-The game, featuring Nigel Marven's voiceover commentary, was released on 27 April 2022.
+Marven also voiced the Early Access Trailer for the game, which was released on 21 April 2022.
+The game, featuring Marven's voiceover commentary, was released on 27 April 2022.

-In July 2021, Minecraft addon creator CompyCraft released a trailer for a Minecraft dinosaur expansion pack, which featured Nigel Marven's voiceover.
-The project was named The Giant Dinosaur Adventure, and was confirmed to be featuring Nigel Marven's character inside the game itself.
-The Giant Dinosaur Adventure later released on 27th September 2022 on the in-game Minecraft store.
+In July 2021, Minecraft Bedrock addon creator CompyCraft released a trailer for a Minecraft dinosaur expansion pack, which featured Marven's voiceover.
+The project was named The Giant Dinosaur Adventure, and was confirmed to be featuring Marven's character inside the game itself.
+The Giant Dinosaur Adventure later released on 27 September 2022 on the in-game Minecraft Bedrock store.

-Nigel is set to narrate the upcoming independent documentary project Forgotten Bloodlines: Agate, which will take place during the Miocene epoch.
+Marven narrated the upcoming independent documentary project Forgotten Bloodlines: Agate, which will take place during the Miocene epoch.
 It was originally slated for release in 2022 but was later pushed to a yet-to-be-announced date.

 In 2022, Marven partnered with MagellanTV to produce a one-hour documentary titled Wild El Salvador — In the Shadow of the Volcanoes with Nigel Marven.
 The film was released on 2 March 2023 as part of MagellanTV's celebration of World Wildlife Day.

+Marven's most recent project is a one-hour documentary film titled Wild Slovakia with Nigel Marven, set to premiere on 1 January 2024 on the Slovak RSTV channel Dvojka.
+It was filmed throughout 2022 and 2023 by a British-Slovak filmmaking team.

 Close encounters

-Marven was bitten by a venomous green pit viper in East Malaysian state Sabah in the summer 2014 during filming the first episode of the show called Eating Wild.
-The snake bit him on the thumb but did not inject too much venom, so Marven spent 6 hours in the hospital, until he had recovered.
+Marven was bitten by a venomous green pit viper in the East Malaysian state of Sabah in the summer of 2014 during filming of the first episode of the show Eating Wild.
+The snake bit him on the thumb but did not inject much venom, so Marven spent only six hours in the hospital until he had recovered.
 He has also had a few other very dangerous encounters with venomous snakes.
-While he was producing the BBC film The Serpent's Embrace in 1980s, a spitting cobra sprayed its venom into his eyes.
-He spent 2–3 days in hospital, though luckily the venom did not enter his blood.
+While he was producing the BBC film The Serpent's Embrace in the 1980s, a spitting cobra sprayed its venom into his eyes.
+He spent two to three days in hospital, though luckily the venom did not enter his blood.
 A similar encounter happened in December 2008 while Marven was making a short film about black-necked spitting cobras for Webosaurs.
-Though he wore a mask, the cobra venom landed in Marven's hair, then mixed with sweat and ran into his eyes, so he stopped the filming until next morning.
+Though he wore a mask, the cobra venom landed in his hair, then mixed with sweat and ran into his eyes, so he stopped the filming until next morning.
 In his 2008 series Jaguar Adventure he was bitten by a mildly toxic venomous false water cobra.
 His hand swelled up within ten minutes, but there were no other harmful effects.